ashishrai96/SERC/README.md

 > ### Assumptions

-* The static contents sunch as images are dependent on the exisiting [IIIT-H SERC website](https://serc.iiit.ac.in/).
+* The static contents such as images are dependent on the exisiting [IIIT-H SERC website](https://serc.iiit.ac.in/).
 * This site doesn't have any Authentication & Authorization functionalities as of now, any user can modify the data.
 Thus, this site comes with by default Admin mode switched on.
 * The modifications made on this web, are non-persistent, a page reload will revert all the changes.
 * The publication details are being fetched from **dblp** website only.